-The work of the Board of Directors follows specific Rules of Procedure prescribing the distribution of responsibilities between the Board and the CEO, between the Board's various committees and within the Board as well as instructions for financial reporting.
+The Board of Directors works according to specific Rules of Procedure prescribing the distribution of responsibilities between the Board and the CEO, between the Board's various committees and within the Board itself as well as instructions for financial reporting.
 The Board's Rules of Procedure contain special Terms of Reference for the CEO.

 A Board meeting following election is held immediately after the AGM or immediately after extraordinary general meetings where a new Board has been elected.
-Rottneros held a Board meeting following election on 22 March 2013 where among other things members of the Board committees were appointed and the above-mentioned Rules of Procedure were adopted.
+Rottneros held a Board meeting following election on 19 April 2012 where among other things members of the Board committees were appointed and the above-mentioned Rules of Procedure were adopted.

-In addition to meetings following election, the Board convenes five scheduled meetings each year and additional meetings when the Chairman sees fit or within 14 days following a request for a meeting from a member of the Board.
-Eleven Board meetings were held in 2013.
+In addition to meetings following election, the Board convenes five scheduled meetings each year and additional meetings when the Chair sees fit or within 14 days following a request for a meeting from a member of the Board.
+Nineteen Board meetings were held in 2012.
 The work of the Board follows a schedule established in advance, which includes specific fixed items that require decisions during the financial year:

-- The year-end report, the Board's recommendations with respect to dividends and any necessary additions to the budget and business plan are dealt with in January/ February.
+- In January/February, the Board works on the year-end report, the Board's recommendations with respect to dividends and any necessary additions to the budget and business plan.
 The Board also evaluates its work arrangements and procedures for making decisions and considers improvements to these. - The official annual report is dealt with at the end of February.
 The company's auditors report any observations made when conducting their audit.
-Remuneration issues are also dealt with. - The results for the first and second quarters are dealt with in April and July. - Investment plans for the coming financial year, a review of the Group's strategies and the result for the third quarter are dealt with in October. - Preparations for the annual accounts and approval of the business plan for the coming year are dealt with in December.
+Remuneration issues are also dealt with. - The results for the first and second quarter are dealt with in April and July.